 Of course, the use of brackish groundwater does present some challenges.
 Some are not so different from those we face in pumping fresh groundwater supplies from our aquifers: We need to consider not only the sustainability of the brackish resource as land uses change but also the impacts of withdrawal on other groundwater users and the environment.
 Other challenges are related to water quality.
 For one thing, pre-treatment may be required to remove problematic constituents that are not addressed through desalination, depending on the source of the salinity and the groundwater chemistry.
 In addition, the desalination process produces a brine waste stream that must be disposed of.
 Fortunately, this waste stream can be greatly reduced through advanced technology.

 Perhaps, however, the biggest impediments we face in using brackish groundwater are regulatory in nature.
-Check our future Hydro Notes for “Part 2” of this interesting topic.

 The current cost to desalinate water ranges from about $1–$5 per 1,000 gallons.
 Compare this to the cost of bottled water, which is $1–$4 per gallon.